ValdemarGr/gql/docs/server/schema/dsl.md

 ### Builders
 Complex structures may require many special resolver compositions.
-The dsl also introduces a somethink akin to a builder pattern.
+The dsl also introduces a something akin to a builder pattern.
 The `build` function from the previous section, in fact, creates a builder that has many more options than just `from` and `apply`.
 ```scala mdoc:silent
 import gql.dsl.FieldBuilder